Brandenburg an der Havel – Potsdam-Mittelmark I – Havelland III – Teltow-Fläming I: History

 Brandenburg an der Havel – Potsdam-Mittelmark I – Havelland III – Teltow-Fläming I was created after German reunification in 1990, then known as Brandenburg a.d.
 Havel – Rathenow – Belzig.
 It acquired its current name in the 2002 election.
 In the 1990 through 1998 elections, it was constituency 275 in the numbering system.
 In the 2002 and 2005 elections, it was number 60.
 In the 2009 election, it was number 61.
 Since the 2013 election, it has been number 60.

 Originally, the constituency comprised the independent city of Brandenburg an der Havel and the districts of Rathenow and Belzig.
 It acquired its current configuration in the 2002 election.
 Upon the abolition of the Groß Kreutz Amt ahead of the 2005 election, the former municipality of Derwitz was transferred out of the constituency.
 In the 2017 election, it lost the Amt of Nennhausen.
 In the 2021 election, it gained the municipality of Werder (Havel).

 Members

 The constituency was first represented by Hans-Hinrich Knaape of the Social Democratic Party (SPD) from 1990 to 1998, followed by Margrit Spielmann from 1998 to 2009.
 Future President of Germany Frank-Walter Steinmeier served from 2009 to 2017.
 In 2017, Dietlind Tiemann of the Christian Democratic Union (CDU) was elected as representative.
 Sonja Eichwede regained the constituency for the SPD in 2021.
+In 2025 Arne Raue won the constituency for the AFD.